SpringXy/N1ckArg.github.io/README.md

       "existencia": "ya se que soy un error...pero por favor...¡¡SACAME ANTES DE QUE SEA TAR-.....
 (Communication terminated)", "/wavewaves": "/WAVEWAVES!!!!! ^^",
       "birthday": "is not...that important really ",
-      "teto": ""If you dream something, never give up!"...huh...those words why are so familiar?...", "home": "Do I really have one to where belong?", "sun": "Azuhi, Manita, you have been nothing but such a shining star...JUST LIKE THE SUN ITSELF!!!!", "static": "why my memory is such a blurr?...WHY CAN'T I REMEMBER WHO I AM?!",
+      "teto": "(If you dream something, never give up!)...huh...those words why are so familiar?...", "home": "Do I really have one to where belong?", "sun": "Azuhi, Manita, you have been nothing but such a shining star...JUST LIKE THE SUN ITSELF!!!!", "static": "why my memory is such a blurr?...WHY CAN'T I REMEMBER WHO I AM?!",